What Are The Best Places To Learn To Code Online?

 Our Top 4 Choices of the Best Online Coding Course Platforms

 Spoiler alert!
-Each site on this list can teach you to code, however, some are better at meeting the criteria that we believe are most important.
+Each site on this list can teach you to code, however, some are better at certain things.

-If we were to narrow down this list even further, then here are our 4 main recommendations, based on your needs:
+If I was to narrow this list down even further, then here are my 4 main recommendations, based on user needs:

 • Best free platform: FreeCodeCamp